dustinleer/Traversing-the-Template-Hierarchy-in-Designland/Traversing the Template Hierarchy in Designland.md

 <?php get_footer(); ?>
 ```

 As we can see we'll need to specify a **Template Nme:**, This template name can be whatever your ❤️ desires.
-Though again liek before when naming the file, I suggest you be somewhat specific to the use of the template.
+Though again like before when naming the file, I suggest you be somewhat specific to the use of the template.